"Before one can become supernormal, one has to become normal."

 With deep issues, expect to work on them over many IST sessions before complete resolution is achieved.

-The ultimate purpose of IST is certainly to feel good, but not through some superficial pampering.
-The purpose is to feel good through being your Self, beyond all samskaric patterns of conditioning.
+One of the outcomes of IST is certainly to feel good, but this does not happen through some sort of superficial pampering.
+There is a deeper sense of wellbeing that comes through becoming your real self, beyond all samskaric patterns of conditioning.

 If at the end of an IST session, an issue has been brought up but not resolved, then you carry it until the next one.
 This means remaining aware of it in the background of yourself, so a gradual maturation takes place – a process akin to a 'cooking' of the soul.
 This cooking is an indispensable part of the process, especially when it comes to major issues.